Flying-Book/flyingbook_home_repo/_posts/2023-12-22-TestCorrectionsMC.md

 ### Explanation of Why My Answer Was Wrong?

 Reasonable run time is when the run time doesn't increase faster than a polynomial function of n.
 Ex: n^2 is reasonable but 2^n or n! is not.

+---
+# Reflection
+What went well: The quiz went very well, I only got 3 questions incorrect.
+Howvever, I know I did guess on a couple questions or was not a hundred percent confident in some of my questions so I will review them later.
+I think I did a good job on most of the theory questions from this team teach period and last team teach period because I reviewed my notebooks and vocab written down.
+I also think that I did a pretty good job with vizualizations of the robot questions because I used the college board annoatate tool.
+The anotate tool worked really well for long questions, finding keywords, and vizualizing code.
+What to study more of: Restudy time complexity and code vizaulization (especially for errors) What to do in the future: I think I will manaage time beteer because the test took me more than 2 hours (around 3 hours).
+This is bad because the AP exam is timed.
+Also, I did not do the assignment in 1 sittin which is also mad for the AP exam.